viatsko/lyn/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+**Notice** currently I didn't include scripts to install starter database, but make sure you at least created some languages in admin panel (/admin/languages) before working with objects tree.
+Installation scripts coming soon once object tree will be ready.

 ## Deploying
 Ready to run in production?
 Please [check Phoenix Framework deployment guides](http://www.phoenixframework.org/docs/deployment).